Skip to main content

 Graph with an overview of the SAE J3016 levels of driving automation, from level 0 to level 5.

-Currently, there are no consumer vehicles operating in the U.S. higher than an SAE Level 2.
 Every consumer vehicle currently on the road — even those with the most advanced ADAS features — requires drivers to remain on-duty, “constantly supervise” the features, and be ready to take back control at any moment.

 Programming a vehicle to drive for miles down a road, to change lanes safely, and even navigate a traffic jam without the driver intervening is a noteworthy advancement in vehicle technology.
 But as the driving scenarios become more challenging — for example, encountering road work that requires us to cross over a double yellow lane during rush hour — the technological differences between AVs and vehicles with ADAS become more evident.